jesusdb/blog/README.md

 This will automatically run all the tests written inside `spec/`.
 You can run it for a specific test file:

     $ bundle exec rspec spec/models/article_spec.rb

+### Code Coverage

+To check the code coverage of this project, simply run all the tests as mentioned in the previous section and then you could find the file `coverage/index.html` that will display the percentage and more details about the lines covered/uncovered.